 1. If necessary, open the chassis while the power is running to determine which fan has failed.
 (Never run the server for an extended period of time with the chassis cover open.)
 2. Remove the failed fan's wiring from the backplane.
-3. Lift the fan housing up and out of the chassis.
-4. Push the fan up from the bottom and out of the top of the housing.
-5. Place the replacement fan into the vacant space in the housing while making sure the arrows on the top of the fan (indicating air direction) point in the same direction as the arrows on the other fans.
-6. Confirm that the fan is working properly before replacing the chassis cover.
+3. Lift the fan up and out of the chassis.
+4. Place the replacement fan into the vacant space in the housing while making sure the arrows on the top of the fan (indicating air direction) point in the same direction as the arrows on the other fans.
+5. Confirm that the fan is working properly before replacing the chassis cover.